Bio

 Scientific projects

-Data-driven subgroup discovery
+Data-driven subgroup discovery in schizophrenia spectrum disorders

 Deepstim